vinvasir/node-jwt-auth-boilerplate/README.md

 Install dependencies with ` npm install `

-Build the front end code with ` npm run build `.
-If you want live updates, use ` npm run watch `
+Build the front end code with ` npm run dev `.
+If you want live updates, use ` npm run watch ` or ` npm run hot `